-The Girls Lead YYC leadership program for 2020 has been postponed due to COVID-19.
+The Girls Lead YYC leadership program has been postponed due to COVID-19.
 Please email firstname.lastname@example.org for information and updates.

 Girls Lead YYC is a program designed for girls Grades 10-12 who want to lead, influence, and participate in collective action to improve their schools, communities, and beyond.
 As a group of community-minded girls, Girls Lead YYC participants explore different leadership styles and build on existing strengths to move towards creating meaningful social change.